aws-samples/aws-get-started-workshop/content/05-extend/01-hybrid-networking/06-reference/01-network-integration-costs-example.md

 |999 GB data transfer out/month|$0.09/GB|$89.91|
 | | |**$126.41**|

+{{% notice info %}}
+**Cost of additional site-to-site VPN connection:** If you choose to establish a second VPN connection to further improve resiliency, then you would add the second connection to your cost calculations.
+See [Resilience in AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/disaster-recovery-resiliency.html) for details on using a second VPN connection.
+{{% /notice %}}

 ## Example Combined Costs

 Combined monthly cost for site-to-site VPN + VPC peering: